 Every person wants to make their impact on the world.
 Even if it’s something small, most people have the desire to do some good.
-If you can help them feel like they’ve done good, they’ll want to keep doing business with you.
+If you can help your staff or customers feel like they’ve done good, they’ll want to keep doing business with you.
 That’s just part of the power of corporate social responsibility initiatives.
-They make customers feel like they’re helping their community in a small way by doing business with you.
+They make customers feel like they’re helping their community in a small but meaningful way by doing business with you.

 1. Do Your Research

-To figure out what initiatives you should implement, you should research past companies and see what they’ve done successfully.
+To figure out what initiatives you should implement, start by researching past companies and see what they’ve done successfully.

 A quick Google search will give you hundreds of ideas for initiatives that you can run.